© 2022 Purdy® Company.

-Remove roller cover sleeve from the painting frame immediately after using.
-Do not allow the paint to begin drying on the paint roller.
+Remove the roller cover sleeve from the painting frame immediately after using.
+Do not allow the paint to begin drying on the paint roller and never leave the roller sleeve soaking in water or solvent.
+Wash with soap and warm water.